monster-js/monster-js/docs/store/selectors.md

 ## 4. Benefits of Using Selectors

 * **Encapsulation**: Selectors help encapsulate the logic for accessing specific parts of the state.
 This means you don’t have to repeat the same logic across components.
-* **Performance Optimization**: By using selectors, the application can avoid unnecessary re-renders or recalculations since the selector will only recompute when the relevant state changes.
+* **Performance Optimization**: By using selectors, the application can avoid unnecessary recalculations since the selector will only recompute when the relevant state changes.
 * **Reusability**: Once defined, selectors can be reused in multiple components, making your codebase cleaner and more maintainable.

 ## Conclusion